How to Reconstitute Peptides

 Bacteriostatic water contains 0.9% benzyl alcohol, which prevents bacterial growth.
 This is crucial because:

-Note: Regular sterile water can be used but the solution must be used immediately or within 24 hours.
+Note: Regular sterile water can be used but must be used within 24 hours as it contains no preservative.

 Step-by-Step Reconstitution Process